ScratchAddons/website-v2/content/docs/localization/localizing-addons.md

 ```

 ### Safety
 If you are writing raw HTML, `msg` should be replaced with safer version of `safeMsg`.
-Please note that `safeMsg` is not available in
+Please note that `safeMsg` is not available in persistent scripts.

 ## Enabling localization
 Edit your `addon.json` to add `"l10n": true`.
 That's all you have to do!